kamel78/DBPL/README.md

 -	Extremely fast pairing….
 -	Display of results (integer’s values, points ‘coordinates, extension fields values..) in decimal/hexadecimal forms as strings.
 -	Support of customized parameterization  an initialization
--

 **Usage**

-Can be used to implements different variants of Identity based cryptosystems, pairing based Signature schemes, IBS, ABS……
+Can be used to implements different variants of Identity based cryptosystems, pairing based Signature schemes, IBS, ABE……

 **Contribute**